Kylejeong2/personal-website/src/app/blog/posts/my-time-at-browserbase.md

 This summer I learned that I definitely prefer an in person culture.
 While some teams like Vercel, Railway, and Linear have found success in a remote first culture, I believe almost nothing can beat the feeling of being in office working on something you're super passionate about with people who share your beliefs.

-I moved to SF after school ended at a busy time.
+I moved up to SF after school ended, during a super busy month.
 We were ramping up for a huge launch: our $40M series B and Director: our no-code workflow automation builder.
 We worked early mornings and late nights and I was super pumped to get this across the line.
 Our launch was a success, my friend helped film and direct our launch video and we had hundreds of thousands of eyes on us.

 <table>
   <tr>